apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 You can see that the original images changed to have different size, variations in color and lighting.
-This changes follow the specified transformations stated in the pipeline and you are now ready to go to the next step: **Create the architecture**.
+This changes follow the specified transformations stated in the pipeline.You are now ready to go to the next step: **Create the architecture**.

 ## 2. Create Neural Network